Asymptotics of cut distributions and robust modular inference using Posterior Bootstrap: Prediction under PBMI versus cut posteriors

-As mentioned earlier, we will now use the above expansions to show that Posterior Bootstrap in some settings yields asymptotically better prediction for the second module, whereas in other settings Bayesian modular inference performs better.
+We use the above informal expansions to show heuristically that Posterior Bootstrap in some settings yields asymptotically better prediction for the second module, whereas in other settings Bayesian modular inference performs better.
 Let us consider the following misspecified model:

 where